LambdaConglomerate/x9115lam/review/REVIEW6.md

 ?
 + In a few lines, differentiate regression and classification.
 Regression is used to predict some continuous value that can be expressed as a real number.
 Classification is used to predict some discrete value that can be expressed as finite or countably infinite.
+A few nice answers to this can be found [here](http://math.stackexchange.com/questions/141381/regression-vs-classification), similar to the above though.
+Regression: the output variable takes continuous values.
+Classification: the output variable takes class labels.
+Regression involves estimating or predicting a response.
+Classification is identifying group membership.

 + What is risk exposure?
 Give a mathematical expression to calculate it.
 Risk exposure is the sum of weighted risk impact probabilities for a given class.
 REi = C1P(i, Non) + C2)(i, Min) + C3P(i, Maj)
+Risk impact = degree of delay measured in (non,min,maj)

 + Sort the steps taken in predicting delays, as proposed by Dr. Hoa:
   1. Characterize the issues that  constitute delays.
   2. Extract Features, and select the ones that contribute to risk of delay.